 Target: >1.29 mmol/L

 Eggs can be good source of Omega-3 fatty acids if the chickens are fed an enriched diet.
 While eggs contain both unsaturated and saturated fats, the saturated fats in eggs tend to have a high HDL to LDL ratio.
-Even so, one egg per day (or a total of 7/week) is a safe recommended limit for healthy people, while a somewhat lower consumption (up to a total of 4/week) has been recommended for diabetics.
-Since eggs have a glycemic index of zero, egg consumption should help to reduce blood sugar levels, which would in turn reduce the risk of cardiovascular disease.
+Even so, for many years the American Heart Association recommended the consumption of egg per day (or a total of 7/week) as a safe limit for healthy people, while a somewhat lower consumption (up to a total of 4/week) has been recommended for diabetics, but they have now dropped these recommendations.
+Since eggs have a glycemic index of zero, egg consumption (without the customary accompanying toast/potatoes) reduce blood sugar levels, which would in turn reduce the risk of cardiovascular disease.
 If you're already on a low-glycemic-index-carb/high-fat diet and your blood sugar is under control, it would appear that egg consumption would actually be beneficial part of your diet.

 Trans Fats are generally vegetable oils that have been partially hydrogenated but some animal fats (eg, beef fat & dairy fat) also contain small amounts of trans fats.
 Saturated fats are fully hydrogenated.
 Hydrogenation make vegetable oils more stable and rancid-resistant.
 Trans Fats have adverse effects on human health and their consumption should be avoided or at least minimized.
 Trans Fats are bad because they simultaneously raise LDL and lower HDL cholesterol and they contribute to insulin resistance and create inflammation.